sympy/SymPEPs/Equations.md

 notation when used within tools such as Jupyter, that support typeset LaTex.

 ## Motivation and Scope
+The original impetus for development of the `Equation` class came from discussions J. Gutow had with Physical Science Educators using SymPy in their classes.
+They wanted this on-paper-like behavior to facilitate demonstrating algebraic manipulations in physical science classes.

-There are a number of motivations for the development of the Equation class:
+There are a number of specific motivations for the development of the `Equation` class:
 1. Make interactive manipulation of equations as similar to doing the work on paper as possible and make the results easier to read by having results that look like `x = 2*y + 1` rather than `2*y + 1`, with what it is equal to on a separate line.